A. B. M. Ruhul Amin Howlader

-A.B.M.
-Ruhul Amin Howlader (born 2 March 1953) is a Jatiya Party politician and a former Jatiya Sangsad member representing the Patuakhali-1 and Barisal-6 constituencies.
-Since 2020 he is serving as co-chairman of the Jatiya Party.
+A. B. M. Ruhul Amin Howlader (born 2 March 1953) was a Jatiya Party politician and a former Jatiya Sangsad member representing the Patuakhali-1 constituency.
+Earlier he was an MP from the Barisal-6 constituency.
+Since 2020 to 2025 he had served as co-chairman of the Jatiya Party.
+In 7 July 2025 he has been expelled from the party due to breaking the party rules.

 Early life

 Howlader was born on 2 March 1953.
 He has a B.A. degree.

 Career

 Howlader was appointed the general secretary of Jatiya Party in 2001.
-He was elected to Parliament in 2008 from Barisal-6 as a Jatiya Party candidate.
+He was elected to parliament in 2008 from Barisal-6 as a Jatiya Party candidate.
 On 10 April 2013, he was removed from the post of general secretary following a power struggle in the party.
-He again was elected to Parliament in 2014 from Patuakhali-1.
+He again was elected to parliament in 2014 from Patuakhali-1.
 On 19 January 2016, he was reinstated to the post of secretary general.

 Howlader served as the secretary general of Jatiya Party till 3 December 2018 when he was replaced by Mashiur Rahaman Ranga.
-Bangladesh Election Commission declared his candidacy from Patuakhali-1 for the 2018 Bangladesh General election void because he defaulted on a loan.
+Bangladesh Election Commission declared his candidacy from Patuakhali-1 for the 2018 Bangladesh general election void because he defaulted on a loan.